-- Holly Hazlett-Stevens, Assistant Professor, Ph.D., Pennsylvania State University
+- Holly Hazlett-Stevens, Associate Professor, Ph.D., Pennsylvania State

 Generalized anxiety disorder; normal and pathological worry; anxiety and stress-related disorders; psychotherapy outcome research; fear reduction.

-- William O´Donohue, Nicholas Cummings Professor of Organized Behavioral Healthcare Delivery, Ph.D., SUNY at Stony Brook
+- William O´Donohue, Professor, Ph.D., SUNY at Stony Brook

 Behavioral healthcare delivery; male sexual misbehavior (e.g., child sexual abuse, rape, and sexual harassment); managed care; behavior therapy; philosophy of psychology.

 - Anthony Papa, Assistant Professor, Ph.D., Columbia University

 Treatment , etiology, and course of pathological and normal grief; the social and emotional factors that contribute to adjustment of adversity; the function of positive emotion; Internet based delivery of empirically supported treatments; behavioral activation